AfroGrit/zc-mlops/wk4/README.md

 ## Web services
 ### Web-services: Deploying models with Flask and Docker

+use pipenv file and .bin model from ML project.

 ### Web-services: Getting the models from the model registry (MLflow)